alshedivat/al-folio/_projects/2022_oslo_where.md

     </div>
 </div>
 <div class="caption">
-    (left) The middle of city center and the east side of Sankt Hanshaugen, are too far from T-bane, and have relatively low density of road network due to terrain.
-Besides, the big park, University of Oslo, Ulleval hospital, Aker hospital have a negative impact on public transportation access. (right) If you prefer driving, Mjorstuen, Uranienborg, Fagerborg are not easy parking area.
+    (left) The middle of the city center and the east side of Sankt Hanshaugen, are too far from T-bane, and have a relatively low density of road network due to terrain.
+Besides, the big park, University of Oslo, Ulleval Hospital, Aker Hospital have a negative impact on public transportation access. (right) If you prefer driving, Mjorstuen, Uranienborg, and Fagerborg are not easy parking area.
 </div>

-Shops and supermarket.
+Shops and supermarkets.

 <div class="row justify-content-sm-center">
     <div class="col-sm-4 mt-3 mt-md-0">